 If you are coming to school to pick up your child during the school day (e.g., for an appointment), please call ahead so the office staff can have your child ready at the office with their belongings.
-Office staff will sign out your child upon your arrival, and will walk them to the front door.
-This process will help to minimize the amount of people coming into our school buildings.

-When dropping off and picking up your child from school at entry and dismissal times, you must wait outside of the school at your child's entry/dismissal door.
-You will not be able to enter the school and wait in the hallways.
-Please plan accordingly during inclement weather, as these guidelines will be in place no matter what the weather is as our focus must remain on keeping all of our students and staff safe which means limiting their exposure to other parents and children not in their class and/or cohort.
+When dropping off and picking up your child from school at entry and dismissal times, please wait outside of the school at your child's entry/dismissal door and plan accordingly during inclement weather.
 Your child's teacher will greet and dismiss their students at the same door each day.
-Parents will be expected to be waiting outside of the entry/exit doors while practicing social distancing protocols and wearing a proper snug mask while on school property.
-By everyone working together to follow these new procedures, it will greatly assist our staff with ensuring safe entry/dismissal routines for our students and families.
+By everyone working together to follow these routines, it will greatly assist our staff with ensuring safe entry/dismissal routines for our students and families.